AgenticScience/AgenticScience.github.io/README.md

   [![Citation](https://img.shields.io/badge/citation-0-blue)](https://example.com/citations)
   [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-  Welcome to our repository !

-  This repository is maintained by ✨ Yuejin Yang and Jiaqi Wei ✨,
+Welcome to the repository maintained by ✨ Yuejin Yang and Jiaqi Wei ✨ from the AI for Science Center, Shanghai AI Lab.

-  part of the Science Intelligence Center at Shanghai Artificial Intelligence Laboratory,

-  and is associated with the Intern Discovery project.
+This repository, part of the Intern Discovery project,

-  This repository highlights how AI is becoming a **creative partner**, accelerating and reshaping scientific discovery.
+showcases how AI is becoming a creative partner, accelerating and reshaping scientific discovery.

 Explore this **detailed repository** to understand how autonomous agents are revolutionizing natural science!

 🔔 🔔 🔔 For more detailed information, please refer to [our paper](https://agenticscience.github.io/) ~

 ✉️ ➡️ 📪 If you have any questions, please feel free to contact us at  **{weijiaqi, yangyuejin}@pjlab.org.cn**
 </div>